If your Tennessee driver’s license has been suspended, you might be required to file an SR-22 before you can get your license back.

-Talk to your provider about how much you can expect your rates to increase.
-Make sure you understand your role in maintaining your insurance and your SR-22.
+Talk to your provider about how much you can expect your rates to increase, and make sure you understand your role in maintaining your insurance and your SR-22.
 A lapse or nonrenewal could set you back a lot of money and time.

 How long does Tennessee require an SR-22 for?